- Who is eligible to participate?

 How can I prepare?

-The best way to prepare for the Brain Bee at MSU is to visit and study Brain Facts.org.
-Additionally, the competition will also cover material found in Brain Facts (PDF or audio book), a booklet published by the Society for Neuroscience.
+The best way to prepare for the Brain Bee at MSU is to study the Brain Facts (PDF or audio book), a booklet published by the Society for Neuroscience.
 Finally, visit our Preparation Guide for additional study material.
 More info can be found on our Preparation page.

 What are the differences between local, national, and international brain bee competitions?

-The questions used in local brain bees will be based on material found on Brain Facts.org and in Brain Facts (PDF or Audio), a booklet published by the Society for Neuroscience.
+The questions used in local brain bees will be based on material found in Brain Facts, a booklet published by the Society for Neuroscience.
 Most local bees consist of only written and oral questions.

 The National Brain Bee will cover material from Brain Facts as well as Neuroscience: the Science of the Brain (a booklet published by the British Neuroscience Association) and information that can be found in a basic neuroanatomy or neurophysiology textbook.
 The National Brain Bee will consist of written and oral questions as well as neuroanatomy, neurohistology, and patient diagnoses.